BoldizsarP/rest-full/readme.md

 ## Setting up context

-The context shape can be extended by the user via specifing contextMaker in the constructor settings.
+The context shape can be extended via specifing contextMaker in the _constructor_ settings.

 The context must contain elements like,